n1c0saurio/buda-spread-test/README.md

 Buda.com coding test, that consist on create an API that calculate the spread of all cryptocurrency markets available through the [Buda API](https://api.buda.com/#la-api-de-buda-com), also allowing to save a spread of a specific market to compare it later with the current one.

 This API was developed in Django, with Django Rest Framework and DRF Spectacular for the documentation, using a PostgreSQL database for persistence.
-You can recreate the develop environment by cloning this repository, creating a `.env` file in the root directory, containing all the environment variables used in the `compose.yml` already included, and then running it.
+You can recreate the developer environment by cloning this repository, creating a `.env` file in the root directory, containing all the environment variables used in the `compose.yml` already included, and then running it with `docker-compose up`.

 The environment variables that needs to be set are the following ones: